bubtheengineer/greengrass_utilities/docker/README.md

 This script serves as the entrypoint for AWS IoT Greengrass V2 in a containerized environment.
 It handles the installation, configuration, and startup of the Greengrass nucleus with support for automatic deployment (and automatic re-deployment)

+Note: The big advantage of this script is that it enables Greengrass to run Docker containers within the same Docker environment (Containers launched by Greengrass are siblings instead of children).
+There is no need for Docker-in-Docker or any such rediculousness.
+What are the security implications of this?
+Nothing good, but you shouldn't be using this outside of a development environment.

 ## Features

 - Automated Greengrass V2 installation and configuration